randix/KioskContacts/README.md

   Set to 1 to collect the middle name.

-- lastname=1

-  Set to 1 to collect the last name.

 - suffix=0

   Set to 1 to collect a name suffix, such as "Jr.", "III", etc.

-- addressline1=1

-  Set to 1 to collect the first line of an address.

 - addressline2=1

-  Set to 1 to collect the second line of an address.
+  Set to 1 to display and collect the second line of an address.

-- city=1

-  Set to 1 to collect the address city.

-- state=1

-  Set to 1 to collect the address state.

-- zipcode=1

-  Set to 1 to collect the zip code or postal code.

 - country=0